Algiras/Miserable/blog/src/content/blog/2025-09-09-passiveaggressivegifts.md

 # The Incident

 So, today was a thing.
-I stood in the 'International' aisle of the supermarket for twenty minutes just to feel like I was traveling.
-I left with a can of water chestnuts I don't know how to open.
+I tried to 'declutter' my apartment and found a box of cables for devices that haven't existed since the Bush administration.
+I'm keeping them.
+Just in case.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.